coincord/ezrah-did/docs/index.md

 - Enable discovery of service endpoints (e.g. decentralized identity management services)

-See [the guide](./guides/index.md) for more info

-The Ethr-DID library conforms to [ERC-1056](https://github.com/ethereum/EIPs/issues/1056) and supports the proposed Decentralized Identifiers spec from the W3C Credentials Community Group.
+The Ezrah-DID library conforms to [ERC-1056](https://github.com/ethereum/EIPs/issues/1056) and supports the proposed Decentralized Identifiers spec from the W3C Credentials Community Group.
 These allow for Ethereum addresses and public keys to be used as fully self-managed Decentralized Identifiers (DIDs), as a result, you can easily create and manage keys for these identities.
 This library also allows you to sign standard compliant JSON Web Tokens (JWTs) that can be